A Tale of Five Cities

-A Tale of Five Cities (Passaporto per l'oriente and released as A Tale of Five Women in the US) is a 1951 British-Italian international co-production drama film directed by Romolo Marcellini and five other directors.
+A Tale of Five Cities (Passaporto per l'oriente and released as A Tale of Five Women in the US) is a 1951 British-Italian international co-production comedy drama film directed by Romolo Marcellini, Emil E. Reinert, Wolfgang Staudte, Montgomery Tully, Irma von Cube and Géza von Cziffra.
+It was written by Maurice J. Wilson, Jacques Companéez, Patrick Kirwan, Richard Llewellyn, Alexander Paal, Piero Tellini and Günther Weisenborn.

 The five cities cited in the title are: Rome, Paris, Berlin, London, and Vienna.

 Plot

 Englishman Bob Mitchell leaves his longtime home in America to enlist in the Royal Air Force.
 After the war has ended, a drunken accident in a Berlin nightclub results in his losing his memory.

 As he has no identity tags, doctors mistakenly repatriate him to America, where magazine writer Lesley learns of his condition.
-The only evidence of his past that he has is a set of five bank notes from different countries, each signed with a woman’s name.
-Lesley’s magazine sponsors a trip for him to visit the five countries where the bank notes were issued, hoping he'll learn crucial details of his identity.
+The only evidence of his past is a set of five bank notes from different countries, each signed with a woman's name.

+Lesley's magazine sponsors a trip for him to visit the five countries where the bank notes were issued, hoping he can find details of his identity.